cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

-To add the new configuration to the list of image types, click 'Save'.
+To add the new configuration to the list of image types, click 'Create'.

 Managing Existing Disk Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^